 How AI Will Impact Alert Triage (L1)

 Alert Triage (Level 1) teams are responsible for examining alerts and then escalating those that may indicate an attack.
-If you drill down on the work done by an L1 Analyst, most of their work really involves enriching alerts, understanding context.
+If you drill down on the work done by an L1 Analyst, most of their work really involves enriching alerts and understanding the context of the cyber security risk assessment.
 For example, resolving whose IP address this belongs to, identifying whether there’s a vulnerability in the system, and what network a device may be part of.

 There are a number of enrichment tasks that are going on, and most of these can be done automatically.
 When we talk about AI, we use buzz words like false positives and false negatives – however, the bottom line is that the L1 Analyst today enriches alerts to try to definitively decide whether or not to escalate.
 Enrichment enables the L1 Analyst to get definitive answers – and most of these same activities can be performed by a smart machine.